FallenShard/Crisp/README.md

 It is developed sporadically during my free time so updates are not very frequent.
 The real-time rendering code is developed with Vulkan API.

-It is developed sporadically during my free time so updates are not very frequent.
-The real-time rendering code is developed with Vulkan API.

 Currently, the following demos are implemented through the real-time renderer:
   - SSAO
   - (WC)SPH simulation with compute shaders